-This is the Year of the Tartan Turtle
+2019 is the Year of the Tartan Turtle!

-Create your own Click and Pledge profile and collect donations in support of the T-5 Campaign (Turtles, Teaching, Tracking, Tunnels and Trauma care).
-The campaign aims to raise monies to support the recovery of turtle populations in Ontario, from start to finish: from prevention to cure.
+- Donations are in support of the T-5 Campaign (Turtles, Teaching, Tracking, Tunnels and Trauma care).
+Our goal is to raise $100,000 each year to support the recovery of turtle populations in Ontario, from start to finish: from prevention to cure.